-Patricia sent me a large box of her husband Wilson North’s clothes over a year ago.
-She wanted bereavement quilts for many people in her family.
-I made a number of quilts for others in her family, finally making the t-shirt quilt above for her.
-The label she requested read “Memories Wilson North – my life’s traveling companion.”
+Patricia sent a large box of her husband Wilson North’s clothes to make bereavement quilts for many people in her family.
+I made a number of quilts for members of her extended family, finally making the t-shirt quilt above for her.
+I labeled her quilt “Memories Wilson North – my life’s traveling companion,” according to her wishes.
 The t-shirt logos speak to the many places they visited during their years happily spent together.

 Upon receiving the quilt, Patricia wrote, “How delighted I was that you were able to put sports, surfing travel & photography, abstract art and gardening into coherent whole . . . to make the colors match and to use his camouflage gray along with the salmon.
 I practically had to hogtie Wilson into his first salmon t-shirt but wearing it he receive so many compliments that it became a favorite color of his along with his camouflage grays and blues.”

 Wilson was a man of many interests and talents, one of which was surfing.
 The very first quilts I made for Patricia were Christmas gifts for his two grown nephews, quilts which had a definite surfer theme.

 These two “surfer quilts” (above and below) are quite similar – each made using Wilson North’s clothes and each made for a nephew who himself likes to surf.
 According to Patricia, Wilson taught both nephews how to surf.